Fullqubit alchemist: Quantum algorithm for alchemical free energy calculations: Discussion

-While we can achieve $\tilde{\mathcal O} (\frac{1}{\varepsilon})$ scaling in terms of precision, we note that so far we have not addressed the asymptotic behavior of the equilibration time $t_{\rm eq}$ with the error tolerance of the simulation.
+So far, we have not addressed the asymptotic behavior of the equilibration time $t_{\rm eq}$ with the error tolerance of the simulation.
 With completely integrable systems, the equilibration time can scale with $\mathcal{O}(\log\frac{1}{\varepsilon})$ with additional weighting over time averages~\citep{cances2005long}.
 However, while the Coulomb energy forces give rise to a multidimensional harmonic oscillator, an integrable system, the potential terms provided by the Born-Oppenheimer potential energy surface are generally not believed to be completely integrable (although empirical results show that this bound can be observed for some non-integrable systems~\citep{cances2004high}).
 It is therefore generally a challenge to bound this parameter for general systems, and such bounds may depend on the eigenstate thermalization hypothesis (ETH) when applied to open systems~\citep{deutsch2018eigenstate, shirai2020thermalization, chen2023fast,almeida2025universality}.
 We therefore treat $t_{\rm eq}$ as a potentially unbounded parameter in our scaling results.